becom1ng/becom1ng/README.md

 ## 🌱 Currently Exploring

 - 🚀 Learning Node.js and Express.
-- Delving deeply into JS to broaden my softare development foundation.
+- Delving deeply into JS to broaden my software development foundation.
 - Exploring the newest Angular features for dynamic, performant front-end experiences.
 - Experimenting with dynamic CSS/SCSS designs and UI/UX features to create modern and responsive interfaces.
 - Tinkering with [Home Assistant](https://www.home-assistant.io/) and YAML for home automation.